Task of drawing NY political maps falls to judge and scholar

 The high court handed responsibility for creating a new set of maps to state Judge Patrick McAllister — the lower-court jurist who had initially declared the maps unconstitutional.
 Anticipating that higher courts would agree with him, McAllister had already chosen an independent expert to help him craft the maps, Jonathan Cervas, a postdoctoral fellow at Carnegie Mellon University’s Institute for Politics and Strategy.

-The western Pennsylvania native now faces a tight deadline to come up with his own set of maps, for McAllister to review and approve.

-Democrats, Republicans and “other interested parties” had until April 22 to submit proposed Congressional maps to Cervas and the court.
-The court is accepting responses on those submissions until Friday, and plans to hold a hearing May 6.
+He declined an interview request from The Associated Press on Thursday but said, “I am thrilled to assist the New York courts in delivering constitutional maps that will provide equal representation for all New York residents for the next decade.”

-Under the judge’s schedule, Cervas would have to produce a draft map by May 16.
+Cervas is scheduled to hold one public hearing May 6 on a courthouse in Bath, New York.
+Under the judge’s schedule, he would have to produce a draft map by May 16.
 The final version would have to be done no later than May 24.

 On Thursday, state elections commissioners asked the judge to stick to that schedule, or even speed it up, if the state is to meet a series of legal deadlines before the November election.